PetarSimonovic/gloworm/README.md

  npm run dev
 ```

-Slow Worm should be available on http://localhost:5173/
+SloWorm should be available on http://localhost:5173/

 ## Connecting a MicroPython board